department19/FAC-Game/README.md

 **it should be noted that the "bugs" are referred as "moles" in the code for clarity**

+---

+I picked this whack-a-mole format for my game since I generally enjoy playing first person shooter games, and as such developing a game that involved using the mouse as the main interactive element for the game seemed the most intuitive.

 ## Planned Core Implementations
 - A simple working point and click system to remove a "bug" when clicked on by the end user
 - JS system of generating "bugs" in random spot on a set grid